-look these up see here now It’s October.
+Seroquel best buy It’s October.
 I have two kids in elementary school.
 This means that I get uninterrupted time to work while they are in school, which is a huge boon.
 It also means that I have other responsibilities I don’t normally have in the summer, like making lunches in the morning, flurries of dates to manage for permission slips and costumes and field trips, and I have to adhere to a bus schedule that’s much earlier.
 I consider it a pretty fair trade off.

-But then there are…extras.
+is it illegal to buy modafinil online uk But then there are…extras.
 One of those extras is the constant low level radar scan for lice.
 We’ve never had lice in our house, so we’ve been spared, but I’m certainly not dumb enough to think we are above it, so I have to stay vigilant.

 The other week I got a call from a lovely friend to tell me that they had found lice in her daughter’s hair and since our girls had been playing together, I probably wanted to take a look-see and make sure we weren’t affected.
 I just want to say how very grateful I am that she had the courage to make that phone call.
 Lots of people don’t because it’s too embarrassing or they’re too proud, or they can’t make the time, or whatever they decide to tell themselves, and then just silently pass on the plague.
 I’d like to think these furtive lice sharers walk through the halls of the school like Silas, the crazy albino monk in the Da Vinci Code, shooting lice from the corners of the school with (unregistered) lice guns.
 But I digress.